 Consequently, it’s a good idea to give Power Hours a wide berth if you’re not familiar with trading in choppy markets, where the risk of losing money is high when Power Trading activity is at its highest.

-There’s an easier way to invest, with the SoFi Invest® stock trading platform.
+There’s an easier way to invest, with the SoFi Invest® online stock trading platform.
 Investors can choose between an active investing solution, which allows you to choose assets like stocks, crypto, and ETFs, and the automated investing solution, which invests your money for you based on your goals and risk.

 Photo credit: iStock/Tatiana Sviridova